-In this condition the elbow can be filled with an inflamed lining called the synovium and this can be biopsied and removed.
+In this condition, the elbow can be filled with an inflamed lining called the synovium and this can be biopsied and removed.

 Your surgeon will ask about your elbow symptoms to ascertain an accurate diagnosis.
 They will need to know your medical history and what medications (prescribed and non-prescribed) you are currently taking in order to plan the best treatment.
-Any and all health problems must be disclosed to avoid any issues that may complicate surgery, the anaesthetic process and recovery procedure.
+Any and all health problems must be disclosed to avoid issues that may complicate surgery, the anaesthetic process and recovery from the procedure.

 You may require a number of pre-anaesthetic tests including blood tests and an electrocardiogram to electronically record the activity of your heart.

-After an arthroscopy patients can return home the same day as the operation.
+After an arthroscopy, patients can return home the same day as the operation.

 Those who also require open surgery beyond arthroscopic treatment may stay in our hospital overnight.